No products in the cart.

 So What Will It Be: Direct Sow or Transplant Chart

 Whether you decide to direct sow seeds or invest in young seedlings for transplanting, it all comes down to your preference.
 Both provide you with loads of benefits.
-But starting indoors with your plants is a great way to ensure you can catch weed seeds and prevent pests to diseases.
+But starting indoors with your plants is a great way to ensure you can catch weed seeds and prevent pests and diseases.

 So, it is all up to you as Plantly provides both seeds for direct sown plants and transplant plants available.